 Later, after many drinks, the men got bored and found their way to the music.
 At this point things got crazy as the same song was played on repeat (a patriotic folk song of Rajasthan that I’ve heard so many times now that I’ve had to download it) and barely a woman was left to sit and watch.
 The bride was having the night of her life.

 The next day when the groom arrived for the wedding ceremony, it was easy to see why the bride was so content with her lot.
 He was a good looking, strapping young man.
-Had he not been dressed like a rainbow peacock, appropriate to Oxford Street (Sydney), I would have married him myself!
+Had he not been dressed like a rainbow peacock, appropriate to Oxford Street, and had I not already been committed to Bruno Mars, I would have married him myself!

 The ceremony began outside, where the groom went through a ceremony of cleansing and blessings along with the priest and key family members.
 Then he was paraded the short distance into the inner courtyard, where the tent was set up for the wedding.
 Somehow, at this point I managed to have prime position.
 The groom, whose face had held the look of absolutely solemnity that was expected at an Indian wedding, now lit up upon seeing the bride for the first time in four years.
 She wore red, and her veil hid her features, but his face broke out into an uncontainable smile, as finally, he was about to get the girl.
 The bride continued to hang her head, veiled throughout the ceremony, while the groom performed like a monkey every instruction the priest gave.
 To the untrained eye, this appeared to be: